 An action symbol

 Another major theme of the movie is murder.
 As an action, it symbolizes what we do to our own divine nature, the Christ within us.
 As we succumb to the dream of what our physical sight tells us, we murder life.
 Anderton effectively murders his son when he takes his eyes off of him and looks at the scenery underwater.
-He leaves the word of light and true identity and immerses himself in samsara.
+He leaves the world of light and true identity and immerses himself in samsara.

 Jesus said, “Fear not those who kill the body…” There are much worse things than death, namely losing our soul.
 This is the danger in which the society of Minority Report finds itself—losing the ability to tell the difference between expediency and justice.
 It prefers to sacrifice the rights of individuals for the sake of social order.
 From a metaphysical standpoint, it would be better for a society to perish than for it to lose its sense of justice.